lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in EDHOC and in the application.
 Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
 Expand is used to derive additional output keying material (OKM) from the PRKs.

 This section defines Extract, Expand and other key derivation functions based on these: Expand is used to define EDHOC-KDF and in turn EDHOC-Exporter, whereas Extract is used to define EDHOC-KeyUpdate.
-In EDHOC a specific message always use the same key, but how the key is derived depends on the method.
+In EDHOC a specific message is protected with a certain pseudorandom key, but how the key is derived depends on the method.
 A diagram of the EDHOC key schedule can be found in Figure 2 of {{Vucinic22}}.

 ## Extract {#extract}